 - Account sharing

-When you hire analysts, or an individual’s role changes which requires more access to the Data Warehouse, you want to make sure they have the appropriate permissions to analyze metrics in the warehouse.
+When you hire analysts, or an individual’s role changes which requires more access to the Data Warehouse, you will want to make sure they have the appropriate permissions to analyze metrics in the warehouse.
 If they lack the proper permissions, this will create a barrier in completing their tasks.
 Or, if there are no restrictions in what objects they can access in place, those unfamiliar with the Data Warehouse might alter or drop an object.

 When employees leave sometimes not all of their accounts are deactivated.
 You may turn off their email but this would not prevent them from logging into the BI Tool.
 Their account can remain active which is a security concern.

 Sometimes an employee is granted special permission to temporarily gain access to more data.
 The problem occurs when their temporary access is not revoked after they no longer need it.
 Lastly, employees often share accounts to get the access they want for a particular analysis.
 This is a bad practice as it does not leave a trace as to who is looking at what data.

 Making sure your BI Tools access levels mirror the employment status of your employees helps you track users and prevent security issues.
 The main priority of granting permission is to prevent users from being able to access sensitive information, or, from accidentally deleting data that can’t be recovered.

 We recommend setting user permissions at a team level because as you scale up your usage and add more users, it’s easier to track.
 Tracking individuals in a small company is trivial since you know everyone by name and when new people are hired and when people leave.
 In large companies you don’t know the vast majority of the people you work with and do not know when their roles or employment status changes.